rdarida/gitnoob/docs/index.md

-Git tool for a noob.
+GitHub tool for a noob.

 ## Usage
 TBD